Olical/nfnl/README.md

 restricted to only being used in that one file.
 If you wish to have a macro module shared by the rest of your codebase you need to mark that file as a macro module by placing `;; [nfnl-macro]` somewhere within the source code.
-The exact amount of `;` and whitespace doesn't really matter, you just need a comment with `[nfnl-macro]` inside of it.
+The exact amount of `;` and whitespace doesn't matter, you just need a comment with `[nfnl-macro]` inside of it.

 This marker does two things: